elmahio/documentation/docs/query-messages-using-full-text-search.md

 Adding the two filters is possible using a few clicks.

-As mentioned previously, search filters are available througout the UI too.
+As mentioned previously, search filters are available throughout the UI too.
 In this example, a filter is used to find messages not matching a specified URL:

 ![Search filter by URL](images/search-filters-error-details.gif)